-An Education, Health and Care Plan (EHCP) is a legally binding document for children and young people aged 0 to 25 who have significant special educational needs and/or disabilities (SEND).
+An Education, Health and Care Plan (EHCP) is a legally binding document for children and young people aged 0-25 with significant special educational needs and/or disabilities (SEND).

-It outlines their specific needs, the support they require, and the intended outcomes across education, health, and social care.
+It sets out the child or young person's needs, the support required, and the desired outcomes across education, health, and care.